First Travel Solutions: Sporting events

 In 2010 FirstGroup were awarded the contract to provide buses and coaches for the 2012 Summer Olympics.
 This involved providing a total of 26 park & ride operations to London Stadium and other venues across London and the rest of the country, with FirstGroup providing 600 of its own buses plus a further 300 sub-contracted from other companies.
 A 24/7 control centre was established in Barking during the 2012 Games.

-It also provided transport for the 2014 Commonwealth Games.